rust-lang/rfcs/text/3678-final.md

 third-party implementations (such as via a sealed trait).

-At compile-time, a method declared as `final fn` in a trait must have a provided body and cannot be overridden in any `impl`.
+At compile-time, a method declared as `final fn` in a trait must have a provided body, and cannot be overridden in any `impl`, even an `impl` in the same crate or module.

 `final fn` cannot be combined with `default fn`.